Interesting Facts for Kids

 Ipanema Beach in Rio de Janeiro

-- Capivara National Park with its ancient rock paintings
+- Capivara National Park is known for ancient rock paintings

-- Recife, also nicknamed 'Venice of Brazil' because of its many bridges and waterways.
+- Recife, the country's fourth largest city is also nicknamed 'Venice of Brazil' because of its over 50 bridges and many waterways.

-- Pantanal National park: also called the 'Brazilian Garden of Eden'
+- Pantanal National park is also called the 'Brazilian Garden of Eden'

 Carnival in Rio